saevans86/pword-generator/README.md

 ## Usage
+You can visit the page to check functionality at this link https://saevans86.github.io/pword-generator/

 You can choose how many characters your password should be, and to include any numbers, symbols, lower/upper case and just click the generate password button.